ge-high-assurance/VERDICT/docs/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [extern.zip](https://github.com/ge-high-assurance/VERDICT/releases)

-If you are running Docker on Windows, you will also have to do the following things to allow our plugin to communicate with Docker:
+Install Docker if you haven't installed it yet.
+If you are running Docker on Windows, you will also have to do the following to allow our plugin to communicate with Docker:

 - Set an environment variable called DOCKER_HOST to the value "tcp://localhost:2375" to tell our plugin to connect to the daemon